ericvera/ts-lib-template/README.md

 1. [Get a token](https://docs.npmjs.com/creating-and-viewing-access-tokens#creating-granular-access-tokens-on-the-website) from npmjs.com
 2. [Add a secret with the npm token to be used by Github Actions](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions).
 The secret must be named `NPM_TOKEN`.

+### Enable auto-merge for dependabot pull-requests

+There are actually two options:

+1. [Enable auto-merge for the repo](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/configuring-pull-request-merges/managing-auto-merge-for-pull-requests-in-your-repository) (only avaylable for public repos or paid accounts as of this writing)
+1. Disable the auto-merge option by removing it from `.github/workflows/dependabot.yml`

 ## Things to know